 Doing Justice: HDC will equip and encourage deacons and congregations to act on justice issues affecting vulnerable, poor and suffering people in their communities.

-In addition to our work with deacons, congregations, and other partners, our work also includes the management and operations of five homes for adult men and women with intellectual and developmental differences/disabilities (IDD) known as My Brother’s and Sister’s Houses, as well as formal partnerships with and financial support of the following two Holland area ministries:
+In addition to our work with deacons, congregations, and other partners, our work also includes the management and operations of five homes for adult men and women with intellectual and developmental differences/disabilities (IDD) known as Brothers & Sisters Homes, as well as two affiliate ministries based in Holland, Michigan serving children and their families.

 Jack Kooyman has served as Executive Director for HDC since October 2013.